Deadline for Receipt of Completed Applications for Fall 2024

 - Satisfaction of general requirements does not guarantee admission.
 Admission to graduate studies is limited and acceptance is on a very competitive basis.

-- At the request of the Admissions Committee, some applicants to the Biostatistics programs may be contacted for a Skype interview.
+- At the request of the Admissions Committee, some applicants to the Biostatistics programs may be contacted for an on-line interview.

 Proof of Competency in Oral and Written English